pmichali/lazyjack/README.md

     ip: "fd00:10::100"
 ```

-### Plugin (plugin)
-Currently, the reference Bridge plugin is supported by this script.
-Looking
-to add other plugins.

 ### Token (token) and Token CA Certificate Hash (token-cert-hash)
 KubeAdm uses a token and CA certificate for nodes to communicate.
 These two
 fields are filled out automatically by the `init` command, which needs to
 be run on the master node, before copying the configuration file over to
 minion nodes for use in the `up` command.
+You don't need to set these.

+### Plugin (plugin)
+Currently, the reference Bridge plugin is supported by this script.
+Looking
+to add other plugins.

+### Work Area (work-area)
+By default, the `/tmp/lazyjack` area is used to place configuration files,
+certificates, etc. that are used by `lazyjack`.
+If you want to use another location,
+you can optionally add this field to override that setting.

 ### Topology (topology)
 This is where you specify each of the systems to be provisioned.
 Each entry is referred